How Peltola and Murkowski dealt Trump a double defeat in Alaska

 Mr Trump endorsed Ms Palin partly to return an old favor: she endorsed his 2016 presidential run when every other living former Republican nominee for president and vice president stayed as far away from him as possible.
 But in the end, this was the second time she lost the district to Ms Peltola after the special election for the seat in August.

 Republicans had two problems: One, Ms Palin and fellow Republican Nick Begich III shared a visceral mutual hatred.
 Having both refused to clear the way for the other to win, they spent much of the election attacking one another, likely making it harder for their respective supporters to stomach ranking the other candidate on a ballot.
+Still, Ms Palin said she ranked him second on her ballot.

 Conversely, despite being from different parties, Ms Palin and Ms Peltola seem to genuinely like each other.
 As my colleague Richard Hall found when he interviewed Peltola in August, the two women knew each other when Ms Palin was governor and Ms Peltola served in the legislature, and were pregnant at the same time.
-Ms Palin said she would rank her Democratic rival second – and as reported by friend of the newsletter Grace Segers of The New Republic, she told a gathering of Alaska Natives “Doggone it...I have nothing to gripe about”.
+Ms Palin said she tried converting Ms Peltola to the GOP – and as reported by friend of the newsletter Grace Segers of The New Republic, she told a gathering of Alaska Natives “Doggone it...I have nothing to gripe about”.

 Viewed from Mar-a-Lago, it all looks rather different.
 The losses are just Mr Trump’s latest after a disastrous cycle in which many of his preferred gubernatorial nominees flamed out – and they’re more fodder for Republicans making the case that it’s time to move on from him.

-Note: Correction: A previous version of this story misstaged that Ms Palin ranked Ms Peltola second.
-She ranked Mr Begich.